So you want to be a Catalystas? Of course you do!

 As a community group or community member, you have a unique opportunity to drive the research.
-We are actively looking for community groups to approach us with proposed themes or problems that could be developed into a Catalyst research sprint or launch pad.
+We are actively looking for community groups to approach us with proposed themes or problems that could be developed into a Catalyst launchpad.

 All we ask is that community groups be aware that Catalyst is a research project that can also have tangible community benefits.
 It is about doing new things that have not been thought about before.
 Catalyst cannot promise immediate solutions to pressing problems; instead it offers a place where issues common to many communities can be begun to be explored.
 With research, its investigating failure as well as success and recognising that there may not be an immediate solution to a problem but Catalyst is the opportunity to begin that journey and to create knowledge that could help others in the future.